I said on Facebook last year that Sadhguru was my favorite person in the world.

 That’s the problem he says: everyone is pretending to know things they don’t.

-Here’s a suggestion: The next time you hear something, instead of picking a side and believing or disbelieving, why not just admit the truth: “I don’t know”
+Here’s a suggestion: The next time you hear something you’re not sure about, instead of picking a side and believing or disbelieving, why not just admit the truth: “I don’t know”

 What’s wrong with that?

 By refusing to draw a conclusion you keep your mind open and you give the truth a chance to get in.
-But by drawing a conclusion your mind naturally becomes closed to all other possibilities, and it also kills the very desire and longing to know.
+But by drawing a conclusion you naturally become closed minded and dismissive towards all other possibilities.

 Why ask questions when you already know the answers?